-We summarize below the compensation information for the fiscal year ended December 31, 2018 for Mr. Smernoff, our partially dedicated Chief Financial Officer and Mr. Herlihy, our partially dedicated Chief Operating Officer, our only executive officers who receive compensation specifically for their services as executive officers of our Company.
-We also summarize below the compensation information for Ms. Mumford, our former partially dedicated Chief Financial Officer for the fiscal years ended December 31, 2018 and 2017.
-As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salary, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
-In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer our partially dedicated Chief Operating Officer in amounts that are subject to approval by our Compensation Committee.
+We summarize below the compensation information for the fiscal years ended December 31, 2019 and 2018 for Mr. Smernoff, our partially dedicated Chief Financial Officer and Mr. Herlihy, our partially dedicated Chief Operating Officer, our only executive officers who receive compensation specifically for their services as executive officers of our Company.
+As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
+In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer in amounts that are subject to approval by our Compensation Committee.
 The Compensation Committee may form and delegate authority to subcommittees comprised entirely of independent trustees or its chair when appropriate.
-Mr. Smernoff also serves as the Chief Accounting Officer of Ellington Financial Inc., a real estate investment trust listed on the NYSE (NYSE: EFC) that is externally managed by an affiliate of EMG, and Mr. Herlihy serves as the Chief Financial Officer of EFC.
-Accordingly, we are only required to reimburse a pro rata portion of the costs of the cash compensation and benefits paid to Mr. Smernoff and Mr. Herlihy by our Manager based on the percentage of their working time and efforts sp
+Mr. Smernoff also serves as the Chief Accounting Officer of EFC, and Mr. Herlihy serves as the Chief Financial Officer of EFC.
+Accordingly, we are only required to reimburse a pro rata portion of the costs of the cash compensation and benefits paid to Mr. Smernoff and Mr. Herlihy by our Manager based on the percentage of their working time and efforts spent on matters related solely to our Company, subject to the approval of the Compensation Committee of our Board of Trustees.

-Name and Principal Position Year Salary (1) Bonus (2) Stock Awards All Other Compensation (6) Total Christopher Smernoff Chief Financial Officer (7) 2018 \$ 40,000 \$ 33,400 \$ 26,610 (3) \$ 1,253 \$ 101,263 JR Herlihy Chief Operating Officer (8) 2018 \$ 41,600 \$ 43,680 \$ 43,688 (4) \$ \$ 128,968 Lisa Mumford Former Chief Financial Officer (9) 2018 \$ 12,500 \$ 28,080 \$ \$ 7,582 \$ 48,162 2017 \$ 52,000 \$ 85,280 \$ 45,765 (5) \$ 8,755 \$ 191,800
+All Other Name and Principal Position Year Salary (1) Bonus (2) Stock Awards Compensation (7) Total Christopher Smernoff Chief Financial Officer (8) 2019 \$ 43,133 \$ 35,273 \$ 31,827 (3) \$ 2,925 \$ 113,158 2018 \$ 40,000 \$ 33,400 \$ 26,610 (4) \$ 1,253 \$ 101,263 JR Herlihy Chief Operating Officer (9) 2019 \$ 44,800 \$ 43,366 \$ 50,715 (5) \$ 4,803 \$ 143,684 2018 \$ 41,600 \$ 43,680 \$ 43,688 (6) \$ \$ 128,968